laravelio/laravel.io/README.md

 6. Create a database in Homestead called `laravelio`.
 7. Run `composer install --dev` and `php artisan migrate --seed --env=local`.
 8. Add `192.168.10.10 lio.loc` to your computer's `hosts` file.

-You can now visit the app in your browser by visiting [http://lio.loc/](http://lio.loc).
+9. Follow the configuration steps below to configure the external services.

-## Service Configuration
+## Configuration

 Laravel.IO relies on some key services to function, namely Github OAuth authentication and the Google ReCaptcha service.
 Follow the steps below to fill in the credentials in a custom `.env.local.php` file.